 It is an interesting and worthwhile exercise to try to understand intuitively how the expression $f = (0.5)^{z/n}$ for the limiting case arises.
 Suppose we start with a very large bit array, and use just one hash function for our Bloom filter.
 One way of compressing the Bloom filter would be to simply send the array indices that contain a 1.
-Note that this is equivalent to hashing each element into a z/n bit string; that is, for one hash function and suitably large values of z and m, a compressed Bloom filter is equivalent to the natural hashing solution.
-Thinking in terms of hashing, it is clear that increasing the number of bits each element hashes into by 1 drops the false positive probability by approximately 1/2, which gives some insight into the result for Bloom filters.
+Note that this is equivalent to hashing each item into a z/n bit string; that is, for one hash function and suitably large values of z and m, a compressed Bloom filter is equivalent to the natural hashing solution.
+Thinking in terms of hashing, it is clear that increasing the number of bits each items hashes into by 1 drops the false positive probability by approximately 1/2, which gives some insight into the result for Bloom filters.

-In practice, we are significantly more constrained than the limiting situations suggest, since, in general, letting p go to 0 or 1 corresponds, respectively, to using an infinite number of one or zero hash functions.
+In practice we are significantly more constrained that the limiting situations suggest, since in general letting p go to 0 or 1 corresponds respectively to using an infinite number of or zero hash functions.
 Of course, we must use at least one hash function!
 Note, however, that the theory shows we may achieve improved performance by taking $k < \ln 2 \cdot (m/n)$ for the compressed Bloom filter.
-This has the additional benefit that a compressed Bloom filter uses fewer hash functions and, hence, requires less computation per lookup.
-This contrasts with the additional computation required for encoding before transmission and decoding upon receipt, which are one-time costs.
-Further practical considerations are discussed in Section III.
+This has the additional benefit that a compressed Bloom filter uses fewer hash functions and hence requires less computation per lookup.
+Further practical considerations are discussed in the next section.

 The optimization framework developed above is not the only one possible.
-For example, one could instead fix the desired false positive probability f and optimize for the final compressed size z.
-To compare in this situation, note that in the limit as the number of hash functions goes to 0, the compressed Bloom filter has a false positive probability tending to $(0.5)^{z/n}$ , while the standard Bloom filter has a false positive probability tending to $(0.5)^{(m \ln 2)/n}$ .
-Hence, the best possible compressed Bloom filter achieving the same false positive probability as the standard Bloom filter would have $z = m \ln 2$ , a savings in size of roughly 30%.
+For example, one could instead fix the desired false positive rate f and optimize for the final compressed size z.
+To compare in this situation, note that in the limit as the number of hash functions goes to zero the compressed Bloom filter has a false positive rate tending to $(0.5)^{z/n}$ while the standard Bloom filter has a false positive rate tending to $(0.5)^{(m \ln 2)/n}$.
+Hence the best possible compressed Bloom filter achieving the same false positive rate as the standard Bloom filter would have $z = m \ln 2$, a savings in size of roughly 30%.
 Again, this is significantly better than what can be realized in practice.

-The primary point of this theoretical analysis is to demonstrate that compression is a viable means of improving performance, in terms of reducing the false positive probability for a desired compressed size, or for reducing the transmission size for a fixed false positive probability.
+The primary point of this theoretical analysis is to demonstrate that compression is a viable means of improving performance, in terms of reducing the false positive rate for a desired compressed size, or for reducing the transmission size for a fixed false positive rate.
 Indeed, because the compressed Bloom filter allows us another performance metric, it provides more flexibility than the standard original Bloom filter.
-An additional benefit is that the compressed Bloom filters use a smaller number of hash functions, so that lookups are more efficient.
+An additional benefit is the compressed Bloom filters use a smaller number of hash functions, so that lookups are more efficient.
 Based on this theory, we now consider implementation details and specific examples.

-III.
-COMPRESSED BLOOM FILTERS: PRACTICE
+3. COMPRESSED BLOOM FILTERS: PRACTICE